-First of all, Virginia is one of the US states where helmet wearing is not mandatory.
+First, Virginia is one of the US states where helmet wearing is not mandatory.
 Therefore, even if you were not wearing a helmet when the crash occurred, you are still entitled to file a motorcycle accident claim.
 This is possible because the Statutes of Virginia 8-01-58 stipulate the contributory negligence principle.
-This means that, as long a motorcycle accident victim is less than 50% at fault for the crash, they are entitled to receive financial compensation for their medical bills, property damage and other types of damages.
+This means that as long a motorcycle accident victim is less than 50% at fault for the crash, they are entitled to receive financial compensation for their medical bills, property damage, and other types of damages.
 However, the maximum compensation amount will be reduced by the percentage of fault for the crash.
-Thus, if your personal injuries expenses should receive a compensation of $100,000 and you were 40% at fault for the crash, you will receive $60,000.
+Thus, if your personal injury expenses should receive a compensation of $100,000 and you were 40% at fault for the crash, you will receive $60,000.

 Another important aspect pertaining to your ability to recover damages for injuries in motorcycle crashes is the other driver’s insurance coverage.
 The minimum required insurance amounts stipulated by the law in Virginia are: